ktownsend-personal/RetroPhone/README.md

 * special mode for my old candlestick phone to simulate just picking it up and talking to an operator, possibly with toggling the hook to attract the operator and using a voice assistant to respond to spoken commands
   * if I get that voice assistant idea working, can also use it to respond to dialing zero to get an operator
 * status web page, possibly with configurable options
+  * could have it run just when on-hook, or maybe only if a special maintenance number is dialed and terminate when phone is hung up again

 ## Inspiration
 * [Telephone Central Office Simulator](https://youtu.be/qM0ZhSyA6Jw) (video) and [related GitHub repo](https://github.com/GadgetReboot/misc_file_bin/tree/master/2022_11/Telephone_Central_Office_wip) from GadgetReboot